SanderBuruma/typer_site/typer/books/TheHiddenTreasureoftheMass.md

 Tu non poteris, said St. Augustine, accusing himself, tu non poteris quod isti et istae?
 (Confes.
 1, 8, c.
 11.)
 We shall, therefore, adduce several examples, bearing reference to various classes of persons, hoping thus at last to win all. save in case of just impediment
-# Examples to induce Priests to celebrate Mass every Morning
+# Examples to induce the people to celebrate Mass every Morning
 ## Priests
 save in case of just impedimentn instance which came under my own observation will explain the first part of what I have to say to priests.
 A priest, by reason of a violent blow on the fingers of his right hand, was prevented celebrating for two months.
 From saying Mass as formerly every day, never once omit ting it,